smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > `optional` **acknowledge\_dp\_additional?**: `string`

-Deep link that will trigger some action in modal pop-up (additional)
+Deep link of the additional action button in the win modal

 ***